MicrochipTech/PIC32MZW1_Ethernet_WIFI_Bridge/README.md

 ## Try it

 1. Build and program the code
+   * located in `/firmware` folder with DCHP Server running on WFI32E
+   * located in `/firmware_wo_dhcp` folder with DCHP Server running outside WFI32E
 2. Plug the Ethernet cable from the PHY Daughter board to your own Home Router
 3. Reset the WFI32E Curiosity board
 <p align="center">